LNER Thompson Class O1

 The London and North Eastern Railway (LNER) Thompson Class O1 was a class of 2-8-0 steam locomotive designed by Edward Thompson for freight work.
-None have survived to preservation.

 Construction

-Because of wartime restrictions on new-build locomotives, they were rebuilds of LNER Class O4 "ROD" 2-8-0s built before and during World War I, although most of the locomotive was replaced during this rebuild.
+Because of wartime restrictions on new-build locomotives in the 1940’s, they were rebuilds of LNER Class O4 "ROD" 2-8-0s that were built in 1911-1918 before and during World War I, although most of the locomotive was replaced during this rebuild during World War II.
 The first LNER rebuild took place in February 1944, at Gorton Works and a total of 58 locomotives were rebuilt to class O1 in total, with the last being locomotive 63856 in October 1949 during the early British Railways era, after which the programme was halted.
-The main modification to the original GCR Robinson Class 8K 2-8-0 design was the incorporation of a standard LNER 100A boiler, Walschaerts valve gear and new cylinders.
-The locomotives kept the same numbers those being locomotives 3571, 3575, 3578-3579, 3589-3592, 3594, 3596, 3610, 3619, 3630, 3646, 3650, 3652, 3663, 3670, 3676, 3678, 3687, 3689, 3711-3712, 3725, 3740, 3746, 3752, 3755, 3760, 3768, 3773, 3777, 3780, 3784, 3786, 3789, 3792, 3795-3796, 3803, 3806, 3808, 3817, 3838, 3854, 3856, 3863, 3865, 3867-3869, 3872, 3874, 3879, 3886-3887, 3890 and 3901.
+The main modification to the original GCR Class 8K design was the incorporation of a standard LNER 100A boiler, Walschaerts valve gear and new cylinders.
+Rebuilding occurred whilst the LNER's 1946 renumbering was in progress: some locomotives were rebuilt and subsequently renumbered; some were renumbered when rebuilding was finished; and some were rebuilt having already been renumbered.

 British Railways

-The locomotives passed to British Railways (BR) Eastern and North Eastern Regions on 1 January 1948 and were given BR running numbers in the range 63570-63920.
+The locomotives passed to the Eastern and North Eastern Region of British Railways on 1 January 1948 and were given running numbers in the range 63570-63920.
 However, this range included many unrebuilt O4s.

-Preservation

-None of the Thompson O1s have been secured for preservation.
+All examples were withdrawn and scrapped between 1962 and 1965.